rs3319/EE1-CPU-Project/README.md

-# EE1CPUProject
+# EE1 CPU Project

 This is the official repository of the SAR CPU design project.
-Alonside Microsoft teams, this was another version control system we used.
+Alonside Microsoft teams, this was another version control system used.